mammuth/kindle-clippings/README.md

 ## Roadmap
-- UI for configuring periodical email deliveries
+- Integrate with more services than just Kindle
 - Restful API for retrieving ones notes
 - Export in various formats
-- Customizable the New Tab page
+- Slack Bot